bojanczyk/slajdomat/docs/comments.md

 Slajdomat supports comments on slides.
 These are stored in a database, which is updated by a php script on your web server.
-To support comments in your slides, do the following.
+To have comments in your slides, do the following.

 ### Step 1